 Final Thoughts: Can You Get Lip Fillers While Breastfeeding?

 Your well-being and appearance are our top priorities at Diaminy Aesthetics.
-We advise delaying lip fillers until after you have weaned your infant if you are nursing.
+If you’re asking can you get lip fillers while breastfeeding, we advise waiting until your baby is weaned.
 In the interim, read our blogs about non-invasive skin care procedures or peruse our line of products made to make you feel beautiful without sacrificing safety.